Programs on November 15, 2016

 During these unstructured sessions, use library computers to apply for a job, write a résumé, set up an email account, get help navigating the internet, study for a test with "Learning Express Library" or sharpen your computer skills with our excellent self-guided tutorials.
 Choose from Keyboarding, Mouse Tutorial, Basic Skills, Computer Basics, Files and Folders, Exploring the Web, Word Processing, Spreadsheets and Presentations.
 For the tutorials, please bring headphones or purchase a set at the library.

 Loaded with books and other materials for kids and parents to check out, Bookmobile, Jr. travels to community centers around Columbia.

 Enjoy songs, rhymes, big books and flannelboards.
-Babies and toddlers up to age 2 1/2 (30 mos.) with a parent.
+Kids up to age 2 1/2 (30 mos.) walking confidently on their own.